Benahavis Area Guide

 One of the most typical dishes from Benahavis is marinated pork fillet (solomillo de cerdo aliñado) whose recipe forms part of many families’ traditions!

-How about shopping in Benahavis?
+How about Shopping in Benahavis?

 Benahavis has a good range of small shops for basic everyday requirements.
 For bigger shopping there’s a large Mercadona supermarket at the start of the municipality and very close to some of our new developments.
 There’s also excellent shopping in Marbella where you’ll find large shopping centres, department stores, luxury boutiques and plenty of high street stores.

-La Zagaleta, a private residential estate of luxury villas with golf course and equestrian centre.
-La Alqueria is a new development area of exclusive villas and home to contemporary modern developments such as Atalaya Hills.
 Los Arqueros is one of the most well-known and consolidated areas with an exceptional championship Golf Course and home to the new development, Botanic.
 Neighbouring residential estates include La Reserva de Alcuzcuz and Los Almendros offering peace and tranquillity in natural surroundings.
-Closer to the coast and next to Atalaya Golf and Country Club we have contemporary style developments such as Cataleya and Terrazas de Atalaya offering a modern lifestyle in exceptional surroundings.